dbalsom/opl3-rs/README.md

 An example of music playback is provided in the play_tune directory under /examples.
 This example uses the rodio library for audio playback and crossbeam channels for inter-thread communication.

+opl3-rs was primarily built for use with the [MartyPC PC emulator](https://github.com/dbalsom/martypc).
+It is used to implement an AdLib Music Card device.

 # Credits